The Team Behind the Race

 Athlete Liaison & Marketing – Sarah Rosenbaum

-Sarah is our latest addition to the Tarawera team and is mainly involved in athlete and marketing support, community engagement and social media reporting.
+Sarah is mainly involved in athlete and marketing support, community engagement and social media reporting.
 She has a Bachelor’s degree in Marketing from Trier University and a Master’s degree in Tourism Management from Colorado State University.
-Growing up near the Black Forest in Germany, Sarah has always enjoyed the outdoors and knows best how to refuel after spending the day in the forests – eating a BIG Schnitzel! 🙂 Over the past few years, she has lived in the United States and has done voluntary work in various countries including Costa Rica and South Africa.
-As an ultra-runner, Sarah loves to explore new trails and to share her passion for this sport with everyone who is new to trail running.
-Contact.
+Growing up near the Black Forest in Germany, Sarah has always enjoyed the outdoors and knows best how to refuel after spending the day in the forests – eating a BIG Schnitzel!
+Over the past few years, she has lived in the United States and has done voluntary work in various countries including Costa Rica and South Africa.
+As an ultra-runner, Sarah loves to explore new trails and to share her passion for this sport with others.
+Whenever she’s not on the trails, you can find her at secret outdoor locations photographing dogs and horses.
+Sarah is very passionate about her pet photography business, called Picture Pawfect Pet Photography.
+Contact

 Edwina and Sue coordinate volunteers in Kawerau and Tarawera Forest, Kawerau finish-line coordinator and 60km finish-line coordinator.
 Liaison with many Kawerau community and recreational groups and suppliers.
 Edwina is extremely capable in all aspects of people management, Kawerau volunteer management, iwi liaison and coordinating staff.
 She has held management/coordination roles for: Gravity Sports Kawerau 6-Hour Adventure Race, Kawerau Mountain Race, Kawerau Half Marathon, and has played a leadership role in many Kawerau health and wellness initiatives.
 She has been with the Tarawera Ultra. since the beginning.